Shopify Email vs. Mailchimp: Which should you choose in 2025?

 That brings us to the end of the Shopify Email vs. Mailchimp comparison.
 Here are our key takeaways:

 If you’re looking for an email marketing tool designed for ecommerce businesses that can grow with your business, then Omnisend is your best choice.
-It offers advanced ecommerce-specific features and analytics to help you supercharge your email marketing.
+It offers advanced ecommerce-specific features and analytics to help you elevate your email marketing.

 Article by